shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Drathalion the cat talked with a pale green half-orc alone by a tree.
 Even in the dark, Robin Hood could see them with his temporary dark vision eyes, which also gave him 20/20 vision, even at this far range.

-The cat turned into a deer, which was a surprise, but not enough to deter Robin Hood.
+The cat turned into a deer, which was surprising, but not enough to deter Robin Hood.
 The half-orc gave Drathalion a bag of gold, and this bag looked to be full of actual gold.

 “Perfect!
 That’s just what I need.”
 He reached down and tapped his grandma on the head.
 “Go.”

 Grandma Marigold snuck through the bushes until she was in pouncing range of the half-orc.
 With a coordinated effort from some fellow bandits, she jumped out of the bush and held a knife to the half-orc’s neck.
-Another bandit held a fully charge arrow shot to the deer’s face.
+Another bandit held a fully charged arrow shot to the deer’s face.

 “Give us the gold, and no one gets hurt.”
 Grandma Marigold snarled.
 “And don’t you even think about yelling for help.”
 She pressed the knife a little harder up against his neck.

 “Sure, let me get that for you.”
 The half-orc slowly reached into his bag of holding.
-“I know I have it in here somewhere.
+“I know I have it in here somewhere.”

 The deer didn’t say anything, but dumped his backpack on the ground.
 All sorts of items came pouring out, but a bag of gold was not one of them.